Protecting multimodal large language models against misleading visualizations: Results

 The ranking of MLLMs by accuracy varies a lot across the three datasets.
 The two best-performing models on the CALVI subset of misleading visualizations rank among the worst on ChartQA, placing second and third from the bottom.
 This suggests that achieving high accuracy on misleading visualizations is unlikely to emerge naturally from improvements on ChartQA, underscoring the need for dedicated mitigation methods.

 \textbf{Performance is higher on real-world misleading visualizations than on other subsets.} MLLMs perform better on the real-world subset, achieving an average accuracy of 34.7\%, compared to 24\% on CALVI and 22\% on CHARTOM.
 In general, the best-performing MLLMs on misleading visualizations, Claude-3.5-sonnet, GPT4o, and Gemini-1.5-pro, primarily distinguish themselves through their higher performance on this subset.
 We hypothesize that this advantage stems from their parametric knowledge, which extends beyond 2022, the endpoint of the real-world subset.
-This allows these models to answer some questions based on stored knowledge about past events, without relying on the content of the visualization.
+This allows these models to answer some questions based on stored knowledge of past events, without relying on the visualization's content.
 Appendix \ref{sec:real-world-knowledge} discusses further the impact of parametric knowledge.
+Other factors, which are not quantified in this work, might explain the better performance on the real-world subset, such as the chart aesthetics and visual complexity, or the difficulty of the MCQs compared to CALVI and CHARTOM.